carlosperate/micropython-driver-workshop/workshop/part-2/README.md

 ![I2C repeated start](images/i2c-repeated-start.png)

-- Can you find a way in the I2C documentation to not send a stop bit before the read operation?
+- Can you find a way in the I2C documentation to do a repeat start bit before the read operation?

 ### Are you getting a letter?